LopezYeshua/LopezYeshua/README.md

-- 👋 Hello there, I’m Yeshua Lopez.
+- 👋 Hello there, my name is Yeshua Lopez.
 - 👀 I’m interested in coding, physics, and games!
 - 🌱 I’m currently learning HTML, CSS, and JS.
 - 💞️ I’m looking to collaborate on web development, and game development.